Pennsylvania Council on the Arts

 CREATIVE SECTOR FLEX FUND

-The Pennsylvania Council on the Arts is excited to introduce a new grant program, the Creative Sector Flex Fund (CSFF), for the 2023-2024 grant year.
-The CSFF is designed to address the changing needs of dynamic PA arts organizations with average annual revenue between $10,000-$20,000.
+The Pennsylvania Council on the Arts introduced a new grant program, the Creative Sector Flex Fund (CSFF), in 2023-2024, and is offering the program again for the 2024-2025 grant cycle.
+The CSFF is designed to address the changing needs of dynamic PA arts organizations with average annual revenue between $10,000-$200,000.
 This grant program incorporates the current needs of the field by offering grantees the flexibility to use $5,000 grants in ways that ensure the most significant impact for their organizations and communities.
 Eligible uses of funds are flexible, including the support of applicants' administrative, programmatic, and project-related expenses.

-The PCA has retired Pennsylvania Partners in the Arts' Entry to Program Stream, and Program Stream grant programs.
-The decision to retire these programs resulted from the PCA's consideration of conversations, feedback, observations, insights, research, and data review with state and industry leaders, panelists, grantees, and community members.
+Please Note: The PCA has retired Pennsylvania Partners in the Arts' (PPA) Entry to Program Stream, and Program Stream grant programs.
+The decision to retire these programs resulted from the PCA's consideration of conservations, feedback, observations, insights, research, and data review with state and industry leaders, panelists, grantees, and community members.
 The goal of this retirement is to enable the PCA to provide a funding avenue that better aligns with industry trends and the goals of our strategic plan.

 PCA Logos